The Do Good Conversation Series

 In partnership with Idaho for Good

-The Do Good Conversation Series is your front-row seat to real talk about sustainability, community, and how we can all do a little more good—together.
+The Do Good Conversation Series is your front-row seat to real talk about action, community, and how we can all do a little more good—together.

-This isn’t your typical panel discussion.
+It isn’t your typical panel discussion.
 We are bringing different industries to the table to reconsider what it means to Do Good.
-We’re committed to offering fresh perspectives by featuring cross-industry panels and amplifying voices that aren’t typically included in sustainability conversations.
+We’re committed to offering fresh perspectives by featuring cross-industry panels and amplifying voices that aren’t typically aren’t at the table.
 Think engaging speakers, meaningful conversations, and practical takeaways that you can actually use.

 Join us quarterly for inspiring stories, actionable insights, and a chance to connect with like-minded do-gooders.
 Because doing good doesn’t have to be complicated—it starts with conversations that matter.